whokashmiri/ReactNotes/README.md

 --by default useEffect will be called for render and every rerender --[] useEffect will be called for first time /Mounting only if we a empty dependency array.
 Dependencies are variables --[variable] if you a dependency array- useEffect will be called for the first time but i will be called for every dependency variable change in simple words if the dependency variable changes

+useRef
+--Normal variable don't persist
+--You can use it to persist or preserve values between re-renders.
+--(means they don't keep the change after the component render or rerender like state Variables) --The useRef hook takes an initial value of any type as argument and returns an object with a single current property. (internally created as object and that object has a property current which hold the value of useRef variable)
+--what if we want a variable which persist and doesn't want to a state variable

+useCallBack
+--Cache a function definition so that it doesn't get recreated on every render.
+--use to save the rerenders of the child component
+{if you have a child component when you render the parent component (by any means like useState) it rerenders the child the child component also that is a un necessary render in order to the child component from rerendering wrap the child component in Memo}
+--till the value of the props will not change the component will not re-render --if you passing a functions in props then react.memo wont save you from rerendering. then the function we recreate after re-render- in order to save the functions for re-creating after re-render or freeze the function from recreating useCallBack comes to help